Proven-Paradox/shaper-system/Handbook.md

 Broadly, Utilities are things your character can do that are not related to combat.
 There is no limit to the number of Utilities a character can have.
 Unless otherwise stated, Utilities cost 3 XP.

 ## Skill-based Utilities
+> Note: the skill bonuses on these skill-based Utilities are NOT [Skill Points](#skill-points) and are added ON TOP OF the character's Base Skill Bonus.
+> For example, Elaahni wants to maximize her [Empathy](#empathy) checks.
+She is [Level](#level) 6, and has Heart 2 and Soul -1.
+She has purchased enough Skill Points to max her Base Skill Bonus at 6.
+6 + 2 - 1 = 7.
+She also purchases the [Natural Intuition](#natural-intuition) and [Whispered Wisdom](#whispered-wisdom) Utilities, each of which increase her Empathy modifier by 1 more each.
+This gives her a total Empathy bonus of 9.

 #### 1337 H4xx0r
 Increase your [Tech](#tech) and [Sabotage](#sabotage) modifiers by 1.